monikasadauskaite123/NRD-CS-exercise/README.md

 # NRD-CS-exercise
-The exercise can be found in the exercise.txt file.
+The exercise is the following

+Write test script using pytest framework:

+1. Check if file_1 exist
+2. Display file_1 age in hours
+3. Check and print "hnmanager" parameter value
+4. Check if file_2 exist
+5. Display file_2 size in bytes
+6. Check and print "updated" parameter value
+7. Pick any random service.
+Check if service is running
+8. Stop service.
+Run test again and check status
+9. Print OS version
+10. Commit your project to github and share with us.

 Solution to the exercise is the exercise.py file written in the pytest framework.
 # Application
 In the terminal type command line
 ```